 Marriage equality didn't put an end to anti-LGBTQ stigma.
 Family disapproval and employment discrimination are examples of stressors that can contribute to LGBTQ divorce before and after the age of 50.

 The legal process of divorce is consistent no matter the couple's age.
-But divorcing late in life brings a unique set of financial and emotional challenges, including the possibility of substantially changing the standard of living of both spouses.
+But divorcing later in life brings a unique set of financial and emotional challenges, including the possibility of substantially changing the standard of living of both spouses.

 By the time you reach midlife, you might have made significant investments in a home and your retirement fund.
 Splitting those assets can make it a challenge to afford living expenses.
 Plus, there are fewer working years remaining to make up the financial shortfall.